cosmopetrich/ue-css-cppgraphqlgen/README.md

 # ue-css-cppgraphqlgen

-The [cppgraphqlgen](https://github.com/microsoft/cppgraphqlgen) library packaged for use with Satisfactory modding.
+The [cppgraphqlgen](https://github.com/microsoft/cppgraphqlgen) C++ library packaged for use in Satisfactory modding.

 See [.artifact/usage.md](.artifact/usage.md) for usage information.